jimhalltechguy/windows-local-and-domain/README.md

 <h1>Local and Domain Accounts</h1>>
 This repo outlines key elements of Windows Local and Domain Accounts.<br />
-	- Local Account - one user on one PC, with one username and one password
+	<h2>Local Account - one user on one PC, with one username and one password</h2>
 	- Domain Account - allows many users to log onto a PC by using a Domain Controller (server) to store all of the many different Users and their Usernames and Passwords
 	- Domain Controller Directory - acts like a phone book to record all of the different Users and their Permissions, along with their Usernames and Passwords